College ice hockey statistics: Pre-NCAA records

 Few schools track records prior to 1947.
 Most individual records from this period are missing and many of the statistics that exist cannot be verified.
 Of the existing marks, the pre-NCAA stats should be divided into three separate eras: pre-1920, 1920-1932 and 1932-1947.
 In the first era, teams played 7-on-7 for (typically) 40 minutes and many teams used the same lineup throughout the match.
 College hockey shifted to the modern 6-on-6 style shortly after World War I with the final recorded 7-on-7 match being played in 1921 (Harvard was the last holdout).
 About the same time, teams began playing three 15-minute periods rather than two 20-minute halves.
 The periods were soon expanded to 20-minutes for most contests throughout the 1920s until 60-minute games became the standard before the 1930s.
-1932 was the first year that assists were officially recorded as a statistic.
+1932 was the first year that assists were officially recorded as a statistic, though many teams had tracked assists, albeit infrequently, as early as 1927.
 Initially only the primary assist was tracked, however, college teams soon began following the NHL model and the secondary assist was eventually recorded as well.

 The records that follow are unofficial and few are complete.